 But (much like an infomercial) that's not all.
 Five of the short stories are free, too!
 Go here for download links.
 Or, you can get all 7 short stories for $0.99 in Short Stories of Aurora Rhapsody: The Complete Collection.

 ASTERION NOIR is my brand new science fiction trilogy.
 Book One, EXIN EX MACHINA, is now available in ebook, paperback and audiobook, and Book Two OF A DARKER VOID will be released December 3, 2018.
 Asterion Noir is set the same universe as Aurora Rhapsody, but it's a completely new story, with new locations and new characters, so you don't need to have read any of Aurora Rhapsody to read it.

 Learn more about the Asterion Noir trilogy here.

 That's right.
 Of course, science fiction is a pretty big category these days.
 Aurora Rhapsody is space opera, but it doesn't limit itself.
 It's adventure with a healthy dose of romance and a side of mystery/thriller.
 It also includes military sci-fi with space battles; eventually, there's a cornucopia of aliens, and it's chock full of cool future tech.
 What brings all those elements together into a cohesive whole is the characters; this is a story about humanity, told through the eyes of some pretty incredible humans (and a few evil ones, and the occasional alien).

 Asterion Noir is still fundamentally space opera, but it is heavily colored by a cyberpunk/technothriller vibe.
 It's also very character-driven, because that's my way.

 No, they definitely are not.
-The most-main protagonist of Aurora Rhapsody, Alexis Solovy, cusses like a Russian sailor - in English and Russian.
+The most-main protagonist of Aurora Rhapsody, Alexis Solovy, curses like a Russian sailor - in English and Russian.
 There's at least one racy-but-not-overly-explicit sex scene in every book.
 There's also violence - lasers and blades abound, and sometimes they get up close and personal.
 More than all that, though, these are adult books - in themes, in complexity, in maturity of the subject matter.
 And that's a good thing.